vortex314/nanoAkka/README.md

 - Actors : Exchange immutable messages with other actors
 - No Actor knows something about the other ones, they just source events and sink events.
 - Lambda's : it uses extensively std::function and lambda to bring asynchronous code together.
 - Wiring : all actors are wired together in the main.cpp code and powered by threads.
-Really feels like wiring a PCB electronic board.A thread has become the power line of the chip/object, t
+Really feels like wiring a PCB electronic board.A thread has become the power line of the chip/object, the input/output pins are sinks/sources of the object.

 ## This repository
 This repository contains all components for ESP32 IOT developments : Motor, Servo, GPS, Ultrasonic distance measure, rotation sensor, magnetic field, remote control.